nsniteshsahni/telepi/README.md

 2. OpenWeatherMaps for weather details
 3. GPIO Library for python
 4. Telegram API for bot
+5. Google API for URL Shortening
-5. Deluge Console API for remote torrent downloading
+6. Deluge Console API for remote torrent downloading

 # License
 The MIT License (MIT)